KlenM/Manuscript-PhD-thesis/3_0_pdt_validation.md

     - spatial grid steps are 0.3 mm
     - The number of spectral rings is $N=1024$
     - "The inner and outer bounds of the spectrum are $K_\mathrm{min}=1/15 L_0$ and $K_\mathrm{max}=2/\ell_0$, respectively"
     - "The number of phase screens is chosen from the condition that the Rytov parameter for the interscreen distance does not exceed $0.1$ (cf.~Refs.~\cite{Schmidt_book,Martin1988}).
 It is equal to 10"
         - the Rytov parameter for the interscreen distances in these cases are $3\times10^{-3}$
     - The number of samples $M=10^5$ for all channels
 - we will consider two types of source beam collimated -- F = infty -- and focused -- F = z_ap.
     - this will have significant differece in some aspects.
 - note logarithmic scale. we recall the the same visual distance between for example 10-3 to 10-2 and 10-2 to 10-1 corresponds to 10 times different actual distance.
-#### Collimated beam
+#### Collimated beam.

 ![\label{fig:ks_weak_inf}Weak zap](images/validation/weak_inf_ks_values.svg)
 - Despite the physically motivated nature of the beam wandering and elliptical beam models they show the worst agreement with the numerical PDT.
     - elliptic beam minima, of fig 2
 - The truncated lognormal model reproduces the numerical PDT fairly well for small apertures, but its accuracy degrades for larger apertures.
 - The reason is the change of skewness in the numerical PDT—from positive to negative—as the aperture increases, while the truncated lognormal distribution remains positively skewed for any parameters.
 - The total probability models show performance nearly identical to their base distributions.
     - ?since beam wander effects are weak?.
 - The beta distribution provides the best overall agreement, with its KS statistic reaching a minimum around $\langle\eta\rangle=0.5$, where the numerical PDT is nearly symmetric.

 ![\label{fig:pdt_weak_inf}Weak inf](images/validation/weak_inf_pdt_0_03.svg)

 - At the aperture corresponding to the elliptical beam model’s KS minimum, the mode of the distribution coincides with the mode of the numerical PDT, which can be seen in the fig X.
     - At other aperture sizes this model has biased mode and transmittance modes.
 - the BW assumes fixed shape of the beam, so the transmittance can't be bigger then the trasmittance of the coaxial circular beam of coresponding width.
     - this is reflected in the distinct shape of the beam wandering model, which can't catch the right tail of the numerical distribution.
 - Overall, for weak turbulence the transmittance fluctuations are small, and the PDT tends to a quasi-Gaussian shape whenever $0 \ll \langle\eta\rangle \ll 1$.

-#### Focused beam
+#### Focused beam.

 ![\label{fig:ks_weak_zap}Weak zap](images/validation/weak_zap_ks_values.svg)

 For the focused beam, all analytical models show poorer agreement with numerical PDTs than in the collimated case.
 This should not be misinterpreted as a degradation of channel performance.
 A focused beam typically produces a smaller spot at the aperture plane and thus achieves a higher average transmittance for the same aperture radius, improving overall link efficiency.
 The lower KS scores here simply indicate that existing analytical PDT models fail to capture the more complex field statistics in this focusing regime.

 Among all models, the total probability models demonstrate the best performance, especially for small to moderate aperture sizes.